-- CO1.
+- After completing this course the student will - CO1.
 Apply basic principles and laws of electricity and magnetism - CO2.
 Solve Problems involving the fundamental principles of physics - CO3.
 Apply Mathematical techniques for quantitative solutions to problems - CO4.
-Understand physics using qualitative and quantitative representations in appropriate modes and genres.

-CO5.
-Understand the fundamentals of Condensed Matter, Nuclear and Quantum
+Understand the fundamentals of Condensed Matter, Nuclear and Quantum Physics

-Physics

 Nuclear physics: A brief overview of nuclear physics.
 Nuclear reactions, a brief description of nuclear models.
-Interactions of X-rays and γ -rays with matter, slowing down and absorption of neutrons.
+Interactions of X-rays and $\gamma$ -rays with matter, slowing down and absorption of neutrons.
 Fundamental particles, classification of fundamental particles, fundamental forces, conservation laws in particle physics, a brief outline of the quark model.